CycloneDX/cyclonedx-gomod/README.md

 ```

 > The image is based on `golang:1.17-alpine`.
-> Please keep in mind that the Go version may influence module selection.
+> When using the `app` command, please keep in mind that the Go version may influence module selection.
 > We generally recommend using a [precompiled binary](https://github.com/CycloneDX/cyclonedx-gomod/releases) instead.

 ## Important Notes